zhrfrd/Terranova/README.md

 	- [ ] When moving an object on the map, it must be centred in the current tile.
 	- [ ] Allow movement around the map by dragging and dropping.
 		- [x] Before drag-drop map, support map movement by selecting a particular part of the screen.
 	- [ ] Fix IndexOutOfBounds exception when scrolling too south on the map.
-Need to set boundaries of the map so to limit the scroll
+Need to set boundaries of the map so to limit the scroll.
+		- [ ] Improve drag and drop offsets calculation.
 - [ ] Use bitwize operation when possible for optimisation.